Allan Turner MBACP Registered (Senior Accredited Psychotherapist).

 My work with clients:

 My approach to counselling is Person-Centred for those who already have some understanding of this approach, Classical Client Centred is probably a helpful description.
 For those with less understanding of the approach, Person-Centred is an approach to counselling which was developed by the American Psychologist, Dr. Carl Rogers.
 It takes an optimistic view of human nature and is a growth, rather than a deficit, model.
 Most approaches to counselling assume that the cause of human distress is a deficit in the client (wrong thinking, powerful and destructive subconscious forces are examples).
 In contrast, a growth model assumes that people have within themselves vast resources for self understanding and for altering their self-concepts, basic attitudes, and self directing behaviour.
-The task of the counsellor/psychotherapist is to facilitate this growth which is achieved by offering a non-judgemental, valuing environment where a client can truly be her or him self.
+The task of the counsellor/psychotherapist is to facilitate this growth which is achieved by offering a non-judgemental, valuing environment where a client can truly be them selves.
 (The term "client" was popularised by Dr Rogers to move away from the hierarchy implied by "patient".)
-This approach has a vast evidence base with more than 60 years of evidence based research confirming its effectiveness
+This approach has a vast evidence base with more than 70 years of evidence based research confirming its effectiveness

 I continue to work a lot with couples and relationship issues, although have moved a long way from the original training.
 I train counsellors to work with couples and relationship issues.
-(Straight or gay.)

 My case load currently includes a wide range of presenting problems including Post Traumatic Stress Disorder (PTSD), depression, stress and bereavement, sexual and physical abuse, and, of course, couples.
-Growing out of the couples work has been the effect Aspergers' Syndrome has on a relationship and this has become increasingly important in my work for the last decade.
+Growing out of the couples work has been the effect Aspergers' Syndrome/Autism has on a relationship and this has become increasingly important in my work for the last decade.

-I am also a Partner of Counselling Workshops and Training which is an LLP dedicated to providing additional training and CPD workshops for counsellors and psychotherapists.
+I am also a Partner of Counselling Workshops and Training which is an LLP, dedicated to providing additional training and CPD workshops for counsellors and psychotherapists.

 My personal website, www.allanturner.co.uk has an international reputation for being the world's first Person-centred website and many experienced counsellors say that this website was an early source of reference material for them.